KaspaHub/directory/README.md

 # Additions, Contributions, and Contributor Applications
+- Create an issue on this repository to suggest additions or improvements.
-- Send a direct message on X: [https://x.com/KaspaHub](https://x.com/KaspaHub)
+- Send a direct message on X: [https://x.com/KaspaHub](https://x.com/KaspaHub) to join as a contributor or suggest changes.
 - Or fork this repository → add or update entries → submit a pull request.

 ## Purpose
 A public, open-source list of structured Kaspa data designed for integration across apps and projects.